Punch-Drunk Love: Music

 The score to Punch-Drunk Love was composed by Jon Brion.
 As with Magnolia, Brion and Anderson collaborated heavily for the production of the film's score.
-However, rather than scoring the film after rough footage had been shot, Brion made compositions while making the film.
+However, rather than scoring the film after rough footage had been shot, Brion made compositions while the film was being made.
 During the scoring process, Brion would experiment with tones and sounds, carefully making note of what Anderson would respond to.
-Anderson himself would create the vocal tempos he would envision in the score and use them on set, even to the extent of inspiring the pace of Sandler's performance.
+Anderson would create the vocal tempos he would envision in the score and use them on set, even to the extent of inspiring the pace of Sandler's performance.

-The film's score features no harmonium outside of the notes Adam Sandler plays on it in the score.
-Brion introduced the instrument to Anderson during their work on Magnolia, however an article stating it was used heavily in the score is incorrect per Brion’s account.
+The film's score features no harmonium in the score outside of the notes Sandler plays on it.
+Brion introduced the instrument to Anderson during their work on Magnolia; however, an article stating it was used heavily in the score is incorrect per Brion's account.
 Many scenes between Sandler's character and the instrument were inspired by Brion.
-For instance, Brion once found a harmonium with a hole in its bellows before going on tour with Aimee Mann.
+For instance, Brion once found a harmonium with a hole in its bellows, before going on tour with Aimee Mann.
 To fix the problem, he covered the hole with duct tape.
 The situation is mirrored in the film.

 Reception

 Box office

-The film began a limited domestic release on October 11, 2002, grossing $118,539 from five theaters.
-It went on to gross $17.8 million in the United States, and an international total of $6.8 million, for a worldwide box office total of $24.6 million.
+Punch-Drunk Love began a limited domestic release on October 11, 2002, grossing $118,539 from five theaters.
+It had grossed $17.8 million in the United States, and an international total of $6.8 million, for a worldwide box office total of $24.6 million.